Go Back

 Instructions

-• In a mixing bowl, combine the flour, cornmeal, sugar, baking soda, and salt.
-Whisk until evenly blended.
+• In a medium mixing bowl, whisk to combine the all-purpose flour, cornmeal, granulated sugar, baking soda and salt.

-• In a separate bowl, whisk together the buttermilk, water, eggs, and melted butter until the mixture is smooth and cohesive.
+• In another bowl, whisk the buttermilk, water, eggs and melted butter until smooth and well-blended.

-• Scoop approximately ¼ cup of batter for each cake onto the hot skillet, cooking 3–4 cakes at a time, depending on the skillet size.
+• Using a ¼ cup measure, ladle batter into the hot skillet, cooking 3 to 4 cakes at a time, depending on the size of your pan.

-• Allow the cakes to cook for 4–5 minutes or until the edges appear set and bubbles form on the surface.
-Flip them carefully and cook for an additional 2–3 minutes until both sides are golden brown.
+• Cook the cakes for 4 to 5 minutes, or until the edges set and bubbles start to form on the surface.
+Carefully flip the cakes and continue cooking for 2 to 3 more minutes, until both sides are golden brown.

-• Serve the Johnny Cakes warm, accompanied by maple syrup and a pat of butter, if desired.
+• Serve the Johnny Cakes warm, with maple syrup and a sliver of butter, if you like.

 Notes

-Storage: Store any leftovers in an airtight container in the refrigerator for up to five days.
+Storage: Leftover Johnny Cakes will keep in an airtight container in the refrigerator for up to five days.

-Freezing: For longer storage, freeze the cakes in a sealed container for up to three months.
-Place parchment paper between individual cakes to prevent sticking.
+Freezing: To keep the cakes for longer, freeze in a sealed container for up to three months.
+To avoid sticking, put parchment paper between cakes.

 Keyword Johnny Cakes (Hoe Cakes)